No charges per ebook sold – just a one off fee for unlimited users and ebooks.

 If you have an ebook – a book that is represented by digital means rather than a physical print image – then it is much easier for someone else to copy it than if it were a print book.
 The most practical security feature of a physical book is the difficulty of making an acceptable copy.
 It is significantly cheaper to buy another copy than to bother trying to get a halfway decent photocopy.
 And a photocopy is a complete pain to read.

 But an ebook is totally different.
-Likely it has been designed so that it is comfortable to read on a computer screen (maybe it uses the latest Microsoft typeface?) and has a layout that means the reader can use the technology to some good effect.
-So copying an ebook for redistribution is a whole different ball of wax from copying a paperback or a hardback book.
+Likely it has been designed so that it is comfortable to read on a computer screen and has a layout that means the reader can use the technology to some good effect.
+So copying an ebook for redistribution is a whole different ball game from copying a paperback or a hardback book.
 In fact, the very creation of the ebook format, within the necessary limitations of the technology used to create ebooks that facilitates copying, created the requirement for ebook security as a technological control that was not necessary for physical print books.

 Ebook security relies upon encryption (scrambling information in such a way that only those who have the correct key are able to return it to its original form) to prevent copying the content and making it readily available to others.
 But access to content encryption must be strictly controlled if it is going to be effective.
 Where password systems are used, the passwords can be too easily shared between users, effectively syndicating the ebook that is sent to one person to a whole community.